 That’s because these tools can save you time, streamline your work, and help you grow your social media presence.

 We’re partial to Hootsuite, of course.
-But in this post, we’ll share 10 best social media scheduling tools we think can help businesses with varying needs.
+But in this post, we’ll share a complete list of the best social media scheduling tools we think can help businesses with varying needs.

-The best scheduling tools for social media make your work life easier in multiple ways.
+The best scheduling tools make social media marketers’ work lives easier in multiple ways.
 They:

 Hootsuite supports all the scheduling functions you could need, from straightforward auto-posting, through bulk scheduling to custom recommendations on the best time to post based on your own social media analytics and results.